← Back to Blog

 Corsair HX1500i (2025)

-If the GPU cost $2,500+, the argument for a $350 PSU writes itself.
-Cybenetics Platinum, ATX 3.1, dual 12V-2x6 cables, and iCUE telemetry so you can log what the unit is actually delivering.
-1500W means the connector-melting transient spikes land on a platform with enormous headroom, running quiet and cool.
+If the GPU cost $2,000 or more, the argument for a $350 PSU basically writes itself.
+This is Cybenetics Platinum, ATX 3.1, with dual 12V-2x6 cables and iCUE telemetry so you can actually log what the unit is delivering rather than guessing.
+The 1500W ceiling means those connector-melting transient spikes land on a platform with enormous headroom, and it runs quiet and cool doing it.

-The one product in this guide built specifically for this problem, from der8auer's own company - the reviewer whose measurements exposed the uneven-current failure mode in the first place.
-It sits inline between cable and GPU and monitors current on every individual 12V pin, with temperature sensors and a configurable alarm.
-The card cannot see a bad pin; this can, and it has already been credited with catching a failing connector before it melted.
-It also doubles as clean 90-degree cable routing.
+This is the only product in the guide built specifically for this failure mode, and it comes from der8auer's own company - the reviewer whose measurements exposed the uneven-current problem in the first place.
+It sits inline between the cable and the GPU and monitors current on every individual 12V pin, with temperature sensors and a configurable alarm.
+The card cannot see a bad pin because it lumps all six into one rail; this can, and it has already been credited with catching a failing connector before it melted.
+As a bonus, it doubles as clean 90-degree cable routing.

 More Options Worth a Scroll